Wide-scale learning loss could be among the biggest impacts coronavirus has on children in America.

 - Gave 22,270 children vital nourishment

 Since 1932, Save the Children has been on the ground providing support to the most isolated and underserved children in rural America.
 From our earliest days in Appalachia – helping children and families hardest-hit by the Great Depression – to today, our U.S. team goes where others cannot.

 Thanks to the generosity of donors like you, we are the leading organization in rural America’s poorest communities equipping parents and caregivers with the skills they need to be their child’s first and best teacher.
 Plus, our teams are there before, during and after U.S. emergencies.
 We’ve been on the front lines meeting children’s most critical needs in every major U.S. disaster since Hurricane Katrina.

 Together with Save the Children Action Network, Save the Children is a leading advocate for children, ensuring their voices are heard and their best interests are prioritized.
 We fill critical gaps in services and deliver scalable solutions to the challenges children face.

-Our sponsorship program gives a child growing up in poverty in America the opportunity for a brighter future.
+Our sponsorship program gives a child growing up in need in America the opportunity for a brighter future.
 Sponsorship directly benefits a sponsored child’s community, ensuring access to a quality education and the opportunity to grow in a nurturing environment.

-How to Help Children in America
+How You Can Help Children in America

 Support Save the Children’s mission.
 Donate to help children living in poverty in the U.S. and around the world survive and thrive.